 - I learned (or rather, remembered) that taking a virtual classroom course and teaching it in a traditional setting takes as much redesign as compared to the other way around.

 - I learned not to depend on technology for a successful face-to-face interaction.
 We asked our sponsor to test all internet links, including the link to download the virtual classroom software, prior to finalizing materials.
 (We were concerned that some would not be allowed through the network.)
 We were left with a list that worked.
 Unfortunately, most students were not allowed to download software to their machines.
 Fortunately, my instructional designer believes in planning for the worst case scenario.
 Good thing too... she had a back-up design that didn't depend on the technology working.

 Do you have stories to share about your intercultural training experiences?
 We'd love to hear about them.

 Interested in learning more about blended learning design in the virtual classroom?
-Click on the graphic below to read about our Blended Learning Design Certificate and how you can earn your Blended Learning Design Badge.
+Click on the graphic below to read about our Blended Learning Design workshop and how you can earn your Blended Learning Design Badge.